jkerai1/SoftwareCertificates/Bulk-IOC-CSVs/MDA/readme.md

 If I hit "Close" I just end up in a prompt loop until I hit "Ok Proceed"
 ![image](https://github.com/user-attachments/assets/0682cb55-549a-4d53-ac4b-e4778b6a45af)

 I actually wasn't allowed back in, might be an issue with the preview.
-However the point is that someone sending wallet addresses is very suspicious and could be a compromised account so we definitely want to kick them out,note that even though I passed the challenge here the message wasn't actually sent.
+However the point is that someone sending wallet addresses is very suspicious and could be a compromised account so we definitely want to kick them out,note that even though I passed the challenge here the teams message wasn't actually sent.

 ![image](https://github.com/user-attachments/assets/9e896a42-6a9e-457a-bc43-32f3fb058767)